83bar is a marketing agency specializing in healthcare.

-Initially, 83bar was something of an assembly line.
+Initially, 83bar was a simple assembly line.
 We ran campaigns, handed off patients to clinics and never heard back from them.
-We were severely lacking information about the intent of patients scheduling appointments.
+We lacked information about the intent of patients scheduling appointments.

 We wanted to make sure that the people we contacted were truly in need of the health services.
 Our relationships with clinics and clients became a conversation back and forth to manage patients before, during, and after appointments.
 This follow up information from clinics made it easier to understand patient needs and optimize campaigns.

 I was the sole designer for client facing tools.

-Building off our internal suite of tools, I reimagined or helped develop new tools for clients.
+As we began to pivot, I reimagined and helped develop new tools for clients.
 I fulfilled UX, UI, and some front end development roles for each of these projects.
-I visualized databases for external users, created user flows and wireframes, coordinated work with the development team, and in some cases aided in or provided CSS for the development team.
+I visualized data for external users, created user flows and wireframes, coordinated work with the development team, and in some cases provided CSS code.

 This was the first tool designed for clinic managers to manage various appointment types and statuses at any given in time.
 At the time, appointments were listed in a simple table.

 Problem: The assembly line hand off wasn't enough to manage appointments.
-Our nurse call center was a credible, trustworthy resource for patients as the first point of contact for these patients, had earned their trust and credibility.
-Often times, patients would call our nurses rather than the clinic to manage their appointments or ask questions.
-The clinics needed the information we had on patients to provide better care and earn that patient trust.
+Our nurse call center was a credible, trustworthy resource for patients as the first point of contact.
+Patients would call our nurses rather than the clinic to manage their appointments or ask questions.

-Objective: Allow internal users and clinic managers to manage appointments, track outcomes, and follow up with patients before and after appointments.
+Objective: Create an appointment management tool for clinic managers to track appointments, outcomes, and follow up with patients.

-We chose a week-long view so clinic managers could plan ahead and prepare for incoming patients.
+We chose a week-long default view so clinic managers could plan ahead and prepare for incoming patients.